Defective Medical Devices

 Our attorneys will review your case and determine whether medical malpractice or a defective medical device caused you harm.
 For example, we will find out whether the failure of your knee implant was caused by a defective medical device or by an orthopedic surgeon who failed to install all the screws.

 If you or a family member was injured by a defective medical device, please contact our law firm as soon as possible to arrange a free consultation and case evaluation.
-From offices in Bridgeport, Danbury and New Haven, Connecticut, our medical malpractice and product liability lawyers represent clients throughout the state.
+Our medical malpractice and product liability lawyers represent clients throughout Connecticut.